Eghamarian/sociotherapy/_short/08_rearsightedness.md

 Sometimes they are wrong about what's ahead of them.
 But when that happens, they don't stop. <br>
 They don't stop and think about what could be; they keep moving and think about what may be. <br>
 The difference between us is that they have a mirror behind them. <br>
-So, even when they try to look back and see what was in the past, they mostly see what's ahead right now. <br> I often wish I could drive backwards, so my rearsightedness would turn into foresightedness. <br>
+So, even when they try to look back and see what's passed, they mostly see what's to come. <br> I often wish I could put my mirror behind, or to drive backwards, so my rearsightedness would turn into foresight. <br>
-But some people are just born future-blind. <br>
+But some people are just born without it. <br>
 And before you say it, I have tried.
 I have also tried harder. <br>